pravega/pravega/cli/admin/README.md

 - The first set of available `segmentstore` commands are existing commands.
 To handle request and replies, we use an existing module that already does the job (`SegmentHelper`) for such common requests.
 When thinking about new, admin-specific commands, we need to extend this functionality without impacting the existing code.
-To this end, a possibility can be to create an `AdminSegmentHelper` (or similar) that extends from `SegmentHelper` to reuse most of the common logic to manage `WireCommand` messages.
+To this end, a possibility can be to create a similar class to `SegmentHelper` for admin-specific commands (perhaps extending it to reuse most of the common logic to manage `WireCommand` requests).
 In this class, we can implement the handling of new types of requests and replies that are specific for the Pravega Admin CLI.

 - We also need to add a new method to process the new `WireCommand` in the `AdminRequestProcessor` interface and provide the appropriate implementation in `AdminRequestProcessorImpl`.